Feben9/alx-system_engineering-devops/README.md

-This repo has a script to print the absolute path name of the current working directory
+This is a devops project repo